Missy Gators present large donation to family battling cancer - The Vicksburg Post

 Proceeds raised from fans enjoying a few high school softball games added up to a major contribution to a local family who is battling cancer.

-On March 27, the Vicksburg Missy Gators hosted their annual Strikeout Cancer benefit social tournament, with proceeds from the tournament going to a family affected by cancer.
+On March 27, the Vicksburg Missy Gators hosted their annual Strikeout Cancer benefit softball tournament, with proceeds from the tournament going to a family affected by cancer.
 This year, the team chose the family of Dahlia Grissom, 2, who was diagnosed with Diffuse Intrinsic Pontine Glioma in August.

-Thursday, before the Missy Gators’ home game against Enterprise-Lincoln, the team gathered on their field and presented Dahlia’s family with $6,000, the most amount raised from the annual tournament.
+Thursday, before the Missy Gators’ home game against Enterprise-Lincoln, the team gathered on their field and presented Dahlia’s family with $6,000, the largest amount ever raised from the annual tournament.

 Dahlia was joined on the field by her mother, Tina, and her brother, D.J.